dotnet/arcade/cmake-scenarios.md

 **Desired**:
  1. I'm able to build a .NET Core repository using a CMake version, which is not in the declared version.
- 2. I can modify the prerequisite step in official build so that it acquires my CMake package from OSS Tools repository.
- 3. I can perform a test run of official build and ensure that the CMake package is consumed, and build succeeded.
+ 2. I can perform a test run of official build and ensure that the CMake package is consumed, and build succeeded.

 ## Guidance for setting up official builds for a .NET Core repository is available
 A .NET Core repository owner refers to documentation that describes the procedure to setup up official builds.